 Acted as interim COO for an online education company.

 Provided over 40 hours of pro bono consulting for start-ups during the COVID lockdown.

-- Now: Matija traveled to Japan regularly, approximately twice per year for the last 6 years (COVID pandemic excluded).
+- Now: Matija travelled to Japan regularly, approximately twice per year for the last 6 years (COVID pandemic excluded).